Carreau/phd-dissertation/parts/part4.rst

     :width: 50%

     Evolution of the contact angle compare to the initial one as a function of time.
-(BEFORE YOU DEFINE THETA_0, AND NOW YOU CALL IT \theta^I_tot.
-Be consistent!!!!)
 Each doublet is represented by a different color.
 The color code corresponds to the doublets shown in figure :num:`#fig3c`, :num:`#fig3d`
     and :num:`#fig3e`.
-A special case is shown in the blue dashed line, where the actin cortex on the doublet ruptured, and the coretx peeled off.
+A special case is shown in the blue dashed line, where the actin cortex on the doublet ruptured, and the cortex peeled off.
-    The analysis of this case showed that the contanct angle after rupture recovers its initial value.
+    The analysis of this case showed that the contact angle after rupture recovers its initial value.

 .. _fig3c:
 .. figure:: /figs/Fig_03-C.png